Seneca Bird Egg

 Packet Size 35 Seeds $5.00

-Semi-Runner/Dry.
-85 days to first dry beans.
-Small dark pink seeds with red around the eye, 3 3/4 inch pods, very productive.
-Introduced and named by SSE member the Late Robert Lobitz of Paynesville, Minnesota.
-Robert likely named the bean for the town of Wadena, Minnesota.
-In the Ojibwe language Wadena means "little round hill".
+Wadena is a semi-runner dry bean that takes 85 days to produce its first dry beans.
+Characterized by small dark pink seeds adorned with red around the eye, it bears productive pods measuring approximately 3 3/4 inches.
+Introduced and named by the late Robert Lobitz, a member of the Seed Savers Exchange from Paynesville, Minnesota, the bean named after the town of Wadena, Minnesota.
+In the Ojibwe language Wadena means "Little Round Hill".

 Wanamingo